Job van Uitert: 2019: Wins in LMP2

 A move up to LMP2 was on the cards for Van Uitert the following year, as he entered the ELMS as part of the G-Drive Racing outfit.
-A pair of victories in Monza and Barcelona put the Dutchman and teammate Roman Rusinov to the top of the standings after the opening half of the campaign.
+A pair of victories in Monza and Barcelona put Van Uitert and teammate Roman Rusinov to the top of the standings after the opening half of the campaign.
 Despite finishing second in Silverstone and getting points in the final two races, the team would lose out on the title to IDEC Sport in the season finale, as Van Uitert received a penalty for causing a collision with the French team's driver Memo Rojas at Portimão, thus ending up a mere four points behind their rivals in the standings.

 2020: Repeated runner-up spot

-For the 2020 ELMS season, the Dutch driver switched to United Autosports.
+For the 2020 European Le Mans Series, Van Uitert switched to United Autosports.
 The season began positively with a win at Le Castellet, although the team would have to stay content with a pair of top-ten finishes during the next two rounds.
 With another podium being scored at Monza, Van Uitert and his teammates Alex Brundle and Will Owen finished second in the championship, losing out to the sister United car one event before the end of the campaign.